 This content contains affiliate links.
 If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

-Using one of the many smoker grills on the market to smoke salmon is one of the most popular ways to prepare fish, and it’s easy to see why.
-The delicious smoky flavor that comes from smoking salmon enhances its natural taste, making it even more enjoyable.
+Using one of the many smoker grills on the market to smoke salmon is one of the most popular ways to prepare fish, and it’s actually super easy.
+The delicious smoky flavor enhances the salmon’s natural taste, making it even more enjoyable.
 But what is the best wood for smoking salmon?

-However, in order for your smoked salmon to turn out perfectly every time, you need to make sure you use the right type of wood when smoking it.
+In order for your smoked salmon to turn out perfect every time, you need to make sure you use the right type of wood when smoking it.

-Different types of wood can impart different flavors on your salmon, so choosing the right kind is essential if you want a flavorful final product.
+Different types of wood can impart different flavors to your salmon, so choosing the right kind is essential if you want a flavorful final product.

-Hickory is one of the most popular types of wood for smoking salmon, as it has a strong and distinct flavor that really stands out.
+Hickory is at the top of our list for best wood for smoking salmon.
+It has a strong and distinct flavor that really stands out.

 Hickory imparts a sweet yet smoky taste to your salmon, making it an excellent choice for those who like bold flavors.
 However, hickory can be quite overpowering so make sure you don’t use too much of it when smoking your salmon.

-Another great type of wood for smoking salmon is applewood.
+Applewood comes in second for the best wood for smoking salmon.
 Applewood has a subtle yet sweet flavor that adds depth to the taste of your smoked salmon without overpowering it.

 Additionally, applewood helps produce a nice pink color in the flesh of the fish, making it a great choice for those who want to achieve an aesthetically pleasing finished product.